J1 Teacher Exchange Program

 Exchange Visitor Teachers are required to teach full-time (minimum of 32 hours per week) during the school year.
 Teachers will be placed at an ILTexas primary school or secondary school based upon their experience as a teacher and the needs of the organization.
 A competitive salary based on experience will be offered for the duration of the Exchange Visitor Teacher’s employment.
 Teachers are permitted to teach in the United States for up to three years.
 An extension of one or two years may be available.
 Note, this is a temporary exchange program, and at the completion of the program, the Exchange Visitor Teacher will return back to his or her home country.

-ILTexas will open applications for Exchange Visitor Teachers the 2019-2020 school year later this year.
+ILTexas will open applications for Exchange Visitor Teachers for the 2021-2022 school year later this year.
 If you have any questions or if you would like to be added to the prospective teacher mailing list, please click "HERE".

 What is a J-1 visa?